 On Windows, installing the new version will automatically replace the old version.

 On Macintosh and Linux, you will have to manually move the old version to trash, and move or rename the new version to replace it.
 Otherwise both versions will continue to be available, and you will run whichever one you happen to click on.
+If you have created a Dock icon for the old version, you should remove that also, and re-create it for the new version.
 On Mac, when trashing out the old version, do NOT allow any third party uninstaller or cleanup applications like “AppCleaner” to run.
 In their enthusiasm to eliminate files that they think are not used, they're likely to also delete files you really do need, like your license key and Zerene Stacker configuration files.

 Can I have multiple versions installed at the same time?